ammbra/helm-faq/README.md

 # Intructions to Run this sample

 Prerequisites:
-* Docker image pushed to a container registry.
+* Docker image built and pushed to a container registry.
 * If you are using a private container registry, please create a secret to pull that image, eg:

 ```sh